BibleTools

 Just in case one might think the apostle Paul preached a different gospel, he himself states in his farewell to the Ephesian elders, "And indeed, now I know that you all, among whom I have gone preaching the kingdom of God, will see my face no more" (Acts 20:25).
 As Paul reached the end of his life, Acts 28:30-31 states of him, "Then Paul dwelt two whole years in his own rented house, and received all who came to him, preaching the kingdom of God and teaching the things which concern the Lord Jesus Christ with all confidence, no one forbidding him."

-One final reference, Galatians 1:8-9, is pertinent to this important issue:
+One final reference, Galatians 1:8-9, is pertinent to this critical issue:

 But even if we, or an angel from heaven, preach any other gospel to you than what we have preached to you, let him be accursed.
 As we have said before, so now I say again, if anyone preaches any other gospel to you than what you have received, let him be accursed.

 Without a doubt, within the context of the message, Jesus is important as God in the flesh, our sinless Savior, and our resurrected High Priest.
 However, the message He preached focuses on other important issues besides Himself.
 If this were not so, why did God not title the message with something focusing directly on Jesus?
-God intends the title "gospel of the Kingdom of God" to fix our attention on the issue He wants to be the focus of our lives after we are called and converted, since it is the only hope for the resolution of mankind's numerous and presently unsolvable problems.
-The Kingdom of God is of such importance that, once we grasp the essence of its instruction, we can honestly say, without exaggeration, that it is the theme of the entire Bible.
+God intends the title "gospel of the Kingdom of God" to fix our attention on the issue He wants to be the focus of our lives after our calling and conversion since it is the only hope for the resolution of mankind's numerous and presently unsolvable problems.
+Christ's teaching about the Kingdom of God is of such importance that, once we grasp its essence, we can say without exaggeration that it is the theme of the entire Bible.

 John W. Ritenbaugh